Sweet Children (EP)

 Sweet Children is the third EP by American rock band Green Day.
 It was released in August 1990 through Skene!
 Records.
-The name of the EP is a reference to the original name of the band.
+The name of the EP is a reference to a previous name of the band.
+One of the tracks is a cover of "My Generation" by the Who.
+All tracks were later included on the CD and cassette releases of the band's second studio album, Kerplunk.

 History

 The EP is a collection of some of the band's earliest songs that they were still playing live at the time.
 It was recorded in two hours on July 5, 1990, at Six Feet Under in Minneapolis while the band was on a brief break from their summer tour, and released on seven-inch vinyl.
 The EP was released on Minneapolis-based indie label Skene!
 Records.
+"Best Thing in Town" was one of the first songs the band had written together.
 These were the last recordings drummer John Kiffmeyer would contribute to the band.
 Shortly after the end of the tour, he left the band to attend college.

 Also of note, "My Generation" features a line from the film Blue Velvet: "Heineken?
 Fuck that shit!", said by the primary antagonist Frank Booth, although it's not the actual audio sample.